 Many thanks to our generous sponsors, the Disabled American Veterans (DAV) who’ve helped produce the poster and kit for nine consecutive years; the AMVETS(American Veterans) for the past eleven years; and the Veterans of Foreign Wars(VFW) joining us for the second year.
 Thanks to them, the poster is distributed free of charge to schools, libraries and veteran facilities across the nation and military installations worldwide.

 A New Generation of Warrior feature article (PDF)

 Special Online Exhibit, A New Generation of Warriors

 Global War on Terror Exhibit (pdf feature article)

-Women’s History Month: How It All Began
+Women’s History Month: How It All Began (pdf article)

 Online Resource Guide